SoftInstigate/restheart-website/learn/setup.md

 [![Docker Stars](https://img.shields.io/docker/stars/softinstigate/restheart.svg?maxAge=2592000)](https://hub.docker.com/r/softinstigate/restheart/) [![Docker Pulls](https://img.shields.io/docker/pulls/softinstigate/restheart.svg?maxAge=2592000)](https://hub.docker.com/r/softinstigate/restheart/)

+__PLease help to improve this documentation__: if you encounter a problem, something you don't understand or a typo, use [this link](https://github.com/SoftInstigate/restheart-website/issues) to open a issue.
+You could also open a PR to directly fix the documentation on Github, if you want.

 ## Quick Start with Docker Compose

 Nothing is easier and faster than Docker Compose to run RESTHeart and MongoDB.
 However, this is neither a docker nor a docker-compose tutorial, so please refer to the [official documentation](https://docs.docker.com/compose/).